How to Create and Sell Website Templates

 Your Squarespace website already has integrations that make it possible to set up a store with the click of a few buttons.
 Lean into your expertise as you optimize your template store for your target audience.
 You’ll also want to create video tutorials or step-by-step guides for your customers that teach them how to use and customize a template after it’s installed.

-Expert advice: The entire template-building process takes 30-40 hours total.
+Pro tip: The entire template-building process takes 30 to 40 hours total.
 Spend about 10 hours developing concepts and mood boards for your design, selecting stock photos, and planning the wireframe of your template.
 Then, spend about 20 hours designing and building the actual template.
 You’ll also want to devote a few hours to filming a well-produced tutorial and creating a guide for every template you design.
 It may seem like a lot of time to give to one project, but think of it as making an investment into the longevity and success of each and every template.
-Plus, the better the template looks and functions, the less updates you’ll need to make in the future.
+Plus, the better the template looks and functions, the fewer updates you’ll need to make in the future.

 4. Price the templates